b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 In the next step we draw the distributions as bar plots (`cmk.barplot`).
 The code seems to be pretty self explanatory after you read [the tutorial](https://docs.makie.org/stable/tutorials/basic-tutorial/) that I just mentioned (it should take you approx. 10 minutes).
 The number of counts (number of occurrences) on Y-axis is displayed in a scientific notation, i.e. $1.0 x 10^4$ is 10'000 (one with 4 zeros) and $1.5 = 10^4$ is 15'000.

 > **_Note:_** Because of compilation running Julia's plots for the first time may be slow.
-If that is the case you may try some tricks recommended by package designers, e.g. [this one from Gadfly.jl creators](http://gadflyjl.org/stable/#Compilation)
+If that is the case you may try some tricks recommended by package designers, e.g. [this one from the creators of Gadfly.jl](http://gadflyjl.org/stable/#Compilation).

 ![Rolling two 6-sided dice (counts and probabilities).](./images/rolling2diceCountsProbs.png){#fig:twoDiceCountsProbs}